Chris1320/ArchariosFramework/README.md

 + Internet Connection. (for performing remote attacks and/or updating)
 + Python Interpreter version 3.
 + Dependencies
-	-Dependencies can be installed automatically in the program.
-(Needs Internet Connection) -To manually install, type "sudo python3 core/update.py" and "bash instdeps.bash".
+	* Dependencies can be installed automatically in the program.
+(Needs Internet Connection)
+	* To manually install, type "sudo python3 core/update.py" and "bash instdeps.bash".

 ## Installing & Running